 This article provides information on Spoke Phone's call recording feature.
 Spoke Phone can record phone calls in clear HD audio, and safely store them for future use in encrypted audio files.
+All Spoke Phone call recordings follow strict security guidelines and compliance.

 It includes the following sections: